 I arrive at Hyde Park about halfway through today’s stream of concerts.
 I catch some of Corinne Bailey Ray’s gig and Lianne La Havas.
 Both are undoubtedly great, but neither quite have the repertoire of songs that captivate me.
 Also, I have other things on my mind, finding a spot.
 Many people are sitting and standing on the lawn, half watching the stage, half eating picnics, having drinks, and soon after I sit down, the second-to-Stevie-Wonder-headliner of the day, Lionel Richie, takes to the stage.

 Lionel Richie is pure energy right from the start.
-In contrast to Stevie Wonder, he’s an ultimate showman, which sometimes hides that he’s also a songwriter, an artist.
+More so than Stevie Wonder, he’s an ultimate showman, which sometimes hides that he’s also a songwriter and a great artist.
 But no doubt he knows his stuff, and it’s impressive how good he is at getting the audience excited.
-The art of getting a crowd excited is partly due to the willingness of the said crowd to get involved.
-But if you’re as personable and intent on connecting with the audience as Richie is, it’s hard to imagine how he wouldn’t have the crowd eating out of the palm of his hand.
+The art of getting a crowd excited is partly due to the willingness of the crowd to get involved, but if you’re as personable and intent on connecting with the audience as Richie is, it’s hard to imagine how he wouldn’t have the crowd eating out of the palm of his hand.

 Of course, his vocals are impeccable, of the non-autotune-autocorrect-but-absolutely-real kind.
 He’s one of the old-schoolers who doesn’t need to resort to fakery.
 I don’t own any Lionel Richie records, yet every song seems familiar.
 The second song is a Commodores song, Easy, which I heard as a cover by Faith No More before I heard the original.